Methods to Block Google Analytics from Tracking You

 4. Using Hosts file to block Google Analytics

-You can also opt-out Google Analytics by assigning the domain name to a different IP address in the hosts file.
-That is because the local hosts file is checked to see if the host name/domain name is assigned a particular IP address before serving a DNS request.
+You can also opt out of Google Analytics by assigning the domain name to a different IP address in the host file.
+The local hosts file is checked to see if the hostname/domain name is assigned a particular IP address before serving a DNS request.

 This is similar to blocking the DNS request of Google Analytics, which we discussed earlier.
 The steps of this method will vary depending on your operating system, but it works with OS like Linux, Windows, and macOS.

-Following are the steps to opt-out Google Analytics for Microsoft Windows.
-Here, we are going to assign the domain name of Google Analytics to a non-existing IP address, leading any request to it getting terminated instead of sending it to Google.
+Following are the steps to opt-out of Google Analytics for Microsoft Windows.
+Here, we will assign the domain name of Google Analytics to a non-existing IP address, leading any request to it getting terminated instead of sending it to Google.

 Step 1: Run Command Prompt in administrator mode.